 - Programming project - A successful project is required as part of the qualification.

 Teachers of Computer Science contribute to the college’s diverse programme of extra-curricular activities by providing a variety of lunchtime and after college clubs and workshops.
+On the Fosse Campus, we have recently launched a ‘Code Club’ where students have been developing their coding skills and taking part in a national competition.

 |Mr C Leake||Teacher of ICT|